werbenhu/eventbus/README.md

 Pipe is a wrapper for a channel where there is no concept of a topic.
 Subscribers receive messages asynchronously.
 You can use `Pipe.Publish()` instead of `chan <-` and `Pipe.Subscribe()` instead of `<- chan`.
 If there are multiple subscribers, one message will be received by each subscriber.

-If you want to use a buffered channel, you can use `eventbus.NewPipe[T](bufferSize int)` to create a buffered pipe.
+If you want to use a buffered channel, you can use `eventbus.NewBufferedPipe[T](bufferSize int)` to create a buffered pipe.

 #### pipe example
 ```go